sigmacomputing/sigmaquickstarts/site/sigmaguides/src/10_2023_first_friday_features/10_2023_first_friday_features.md

 This feature will save users lots of time when the need to search for a long list of items is required.

 Suppose we want to search a 4M row table for just a list of target `Order Numbers`.
-Instead of using the order number filter, and picking them one at a time (really impractical), you can just paste the list into the search field and you are done!.
-VERY COOL time saver for sure:
+Instead of using the order number filter, and picking them one at a time (really impractical), you can just paste the list into the search field and you are done!. **VERY COOL** time saver:

 <img src="assets/control_autofill.gif">